italiangrid/storm/src/main/java/it/grid/storm/tape/recalltable/resources/README.md

 Is this used?

-## Check whether a recall task has been completed, and eventually set its status accordingly
+## Check whether a recall task has been completed

 PUT /recalltable/task